Earthquakes on May 9, 2026

 3.5 km---✓ ReviewedUSGS →

-A magnitude 2.9 seismic event took place 204 km SSW of Akhiok, Alaska on May 9, 2026 at 22:21 UTC.
+Seismographs logged a magnitude 2.9 earthquake 204 km SSW of Akhiok, Alaska with origin time 22:21 UTC on May 9, 2026.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 55.256°, -155.445°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 55.256°N, -155.445°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09